JULIE GEISSLER YOGA

 That desire to teach was always within me.
 I just didn’t realise that eventually this would lead me to be a yoga teacher.
 I come to this role after 35 wonderful years in the education sector (in the UK and overseas).

-I began to practice from yoga books... it wasn't enough.
+My practice began from yoga books...

 Health issues and pain brought me closer to yoga.

 My journey to yoga deepened when I joined an ashtanga inspired class.
 I went from practising once a week, to twice a week (guided, in class), and then to practising in between classes as well.
 I gradually saw improvements in my mobility, strength and flexibility.
-More importantly I felt the benefit of the changes in my life.
+More importantly I felt the benefit of change in my life.

 New habits came into my life... and stuck.